Sweet Savage Flame is all about old-school romance novels.

 Retro Reads and Gorgeous Clinch Covers

-We adore retro reads, from sweet vintage love stories to epic bodice rippers and sensual historicals to short and passionate category romances.
+We adore retro reads, from sweet vintage love stories to epic bodice rippers, sensual historicals, and short and passionate category romances.

 These books had their day long ago.
-Sometimes their plots were shocking or politically incorrect.
-But we at Sweet Savage Flame look back at the past with fondness, not scorn.
+Sometimes, their plots were shocking, titillating, or outright offensive.
+At Sweet Savage Flame, we look back at the past with fondness, not scorn.

-Besides, we can’t get enough of gorgeous clinch covers!
-We show off stunning artwork every Sunday with our Covers of the Week feature.
+Besides, we can’t get enough gorgeous clinch covers!
+Our Covers of the Week feature showcases stunning artwork every Sunday.

 The Home of Romance Oldies

 Sweet Savage Flame is the go-to romance website for retro readers.
-Our primary focus is on novels published between 1972 and the dawn of the twenty-first century.
+Our primary focus is on novels published between the revolutionary year of 1972 and the dawn of the twenty-first century.

 Why is 1972 our starting point?
 It’s the year Avon published Kathleen E. Woodiwiss‘s groundbreaking historical romance, The Flame and the Flower.
 As the first bodice ripper, the novel completely transformed the genre, ushering in a golden age of old-school romances.